Review 386: Star Wars: The Force Awakens

 I confess that for the majority of the runtime, I had not idea why anything was happening.

-the fact that this film relies too much on recycling plot points from the original trilogy and even copying the storyline of A New Hope.
+the fact that this film relies too much on recycling plot points from the original trilogy and even copying the storyline of A New Hope. in a desperate attempt to force an underdog angel for the Resistance even though it no longer makes sense.

 As someone who admired the freshness and energy of the earlier films, I was dissapointed that the filmmakers didn't try anything new and instead fell back on familiar asthetics, concepts, characters and conflicts to carry this film.

-This film is incredibly self-referencial to point of grating.
 It thinks it's really fresh and new but the longer you look at it, the more it falls apart.
 For instance:

 Almost every single one of these questions is dealt with the same "Yeah it's a Disney movie - and a Star Wars, the fans don't want to be challenged, we'll just gloss over it" approach.